 Who Fits Specialty Contact Lenses?

 If you have been told that contact lenses are not an option, speak with an optometrist trained in fitting specialty contact lenses.
-Dr. Moshe Mendelson and Dr. Jackson Lau at Silicon Valley Eye Physicians can offer several alternative high-quality options for rare or severe eye conditions.
+Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng at Silicon Valley Eye Physicians can offer several alternative high-quality options for rare or severe eye conditions.

 How Is an Optometrist Trained in Fitting Specialty Contact Lenses Unique?